Money Matters

 If it didn’t, the best advice is to start now.

-Look at your processes, start talking to your clients and take the steps now to not only meet the requirements for MTD for ITSA but use it as an opportunity to help your practice and your clients really flourish.
+Look at your processes, start talking to your clients, and take the steps now to not only meet the requirements for MTD for Income Tax but to use it as an opportunity to help your practice and your clients really flourish.

 Editor’s note: This article was first published in October 2020 and has been updated for relevance.